 When only the fileReportingPeriod attribute is present (CHOICE_1), the MnS producer shall store files on the MnS producer at a location selected by the MnS producer and, on condition that an appropriate subscription is in place, inform the MnS consumer about the availability of new files and the file location using the notifyFileReady notification.
 In case the preparation of a file fails, "notifyFilePreparationError" shall be sent instead.

-When the "fileReportingPeriod" and "notificationRecipientAddress" attributes are present (CHOICE_2), then the MnS producer shall behave like described for the case that only the "fileReportingPeriod" is present.
-In addition, the MnS producer shall create on behalf of the MnS consumer a subscription, using "NtfSubscriptionControl", for the notification types "notifyMOICreation" and "notifyMOIDeletion" related to the "File" instances that will be produced later.
-In case an existing subscription does already include the "File" instances to be produced, no new subscription shall be created.
-The "notificationRecipientAddress" attribute in the created "NtfSubscriptionControl" instance shall be set to the value of the "notificationRecipientAddress" in the related "PerfMetricJob".
+When the fileReportingPeriod and notificationRecipientAddress attributes are present (CHOICE_2), then the MnS producer shall behave like described for the case that only the fileReportingPeriod is present.
+In addition, the MnS producer shall create on behalf of the MnS consumer a subscription, using NtfSubscriptionControl, for the notification types notifyMOICreation and notifyMOIDeletion related to the File instances that will be produced later.
+In case an existing subscription does already include the File instances to be produced, no new subscription shall be created.
+The notificationRecipientAddress attribute in the created NtfSubscriptionControl instance shall be set to the value of the "notificationRecipientAddress" in the related PerfMetricJob.
 This feature is called implicit notification subscription, as opposed to the case where the MnS consumer creates the subscription (explicit notification subscription).
-When the related "PerfMetricJob" is deleted, the "NtfSubscriptionControl" instance created due to the request for implicit subscription shall be deleted as well.
+When the related PerfMetricJob is deleted, the NtfSubscriptionControl instance created due to the request for implicit subscription shall be deleted as well.

 When only the fileReportingPeriod and fileLocation attributes are present (CHOICE_3), the MnS producer shall store the files on a MnS consumer, that can be any entity such as a file server, at the location specified by fileLocation.
 No notification is emitted by the MnS producer.